Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Model of triplon bands

+so that the total $S^z_T$ is conserved, generating a U(1) symmetry.
+The higher SU(2) symmetry is exemplified by the matrices being independent from $m$.

-for all $m=1,0,-1$.
-In this case, each the three bands, coming from the $l=1$ orbital flavor, are all threefold degenerate, as the $m=1,0,-1$ have the same energies in the entire Brillouin zone.
+In this case, each of the three bands, coming from the three sublattices, are threefold degenerate, as the $m=1,0,-1$ have the same energies in the entire Brillouin zone.
 The dispersion computed from the SU(2) symmetric Bogoliubov--de Gennes Hamiltonian has the form